-Judith Brooder, Manager, Student Accessibility Services, and Alyssa Godin, a third-year Biology student, have been awarded the 2020 Accessibility and Inclusion Recognition Award (AIRA).
+Judith Brooder, Manager, Student Accessibility Services, and Aidan Godin, a third-year Biology student, have been awarded the 2020 Accessibility and Inclusion Recognition Award (AIRA).

 “Being nominated for and receiving this reward is an honour and a humbling experience,” said Brooder.
 “This award doesn’t belong to me alone.
 I have had the privilege of working with a team who share the same passion.”